North Manchester Public Library

-Old North Manchester Public Library is a historic Carnegie library building located at North Manchester, Wabash County, Indiana.
+Old North Manchester Public Library is a historic Carnegie library building located at North Manchester, Indiana.
 It was built in 1912, and is a two-story, rectangular, American Craftsman style dark red brick building over a basement.
 It has a low-pitched side gable roof of red Spanish tile and wide overhanging eaves.
 The building corners feature massive piers with sloping sides.
 It was built in part with a $10,000 donation from the Carnegie Foundation.

 It was listed on the National Register of Historic Places in 1996.
 The building no longer contains a public library; since the 1990s, it is owned by a private law firm.
 The "new" North Manchester Public Library is located at 405 North Market Street.